thomazyazima/thomazyazima.github.io/week-2/4-beginning-html/README.md

   - HTML Basics III

-## Release 2: Set up your HTML Page
+## Release 1: Set up your HTML Page
 It's time to use the tools you learned in codecademy.
 In the [my-berkshire-site.html](my-berkshire-site.html), set up your webpage using the appropriate tags.
 You should have a doctype, html tags, a head, title, body, etc. Don't forget your closing tags!

-## Release 3:
+## Release 2:
 Now it's time to add the fun stuff.
 You don't need to point to the correct URL in the links; instead you can point to a placeholder (like`"#"`).
 You should try getting the content to look about the same as the image below.

 Consider whether you want to use a table or divs.
 Read [this article](http://www.smashingmagazine.com/2009/04/08/from-table-hell-to-div-hell/) to determine which you'd rather use.

 You don't need to worry about formatting the site since you will be adding it in the [5-beginning-CSS](../5-beginning-CSS) challenge.
-When you finish adding the content using HTML, you site should look something like this:
+When you finish adding the content using HTML, you site should look something like the image below.
+It's ok if it's different though -- as long as there is no formatting in the HTML.

 ![unformatted berkshire](../imgs/unformatted-berkshire.png)

-We've included the Geico image (geicoimg.gif) for you in the week-1 [imgs](imgs) directory for you to use in your site.
+We've included the Geico image (geicoimg.gif) for you in the week-2 [imgs](imgs) directory for you to use in your site.

-## Release 4: Reflect
+## Release 3: Reflect
-Now edit the [my_reflection.md](my_reflection.md) file associated with this challenge.
+Answer the reflection questions on the [my_reflection.md](my_reflection.md) file associated with this challenge.

-## Release 5: Publish
+## Release 4: Publish
 Commit your changes for each file in this challenge, and push your changes to github.
-Then double check your changes are on your www.github.com/[USERNAME]/phase-0-unit-1 repository.
-You should see your commit message(s) there.

 ## Additional Resources:
 - [HTML tag cheatsheat](http://skillcrush.com/wp-content/uploads/2012/06/HTML-Cheatsheet-Skillcrush.pdf)